evansbenj/SulaRAD/15_FINAL_chrX_and_ABBA_BABA.md

-For comparative purposes, I  generated a tab file using highest depth for males and females from this file.
+For comparative purposes, I  generated a tab file using highest depth haploid for males and females from the file before removing positions with het sites.
 It is called:
 ```
 nonrecal_filtered_chrX_final.vcf.gz_norepeat.vcf.all_with_one_highestdepth_allele.tab
 ```